Aaron Cutshall, DHA, MSHI

 Cedar City, Utah, United States

-Dr. Aaron N. Cutshall is an Enterprise Data Architect with nearly 40 years of experience in analysis, design, and development for applications and databases.
-He specializes in Healthcare Informatics, focusing on clinical quality and massive databases.
-He actively speaks nationwide at conferences and user group sessions on data-related and professional development topics.
+Dr. Aaron N. Cutshall is a proven leader in Healthcare Informatics with nearly 40 years of experience in application and database analysis, design, and development.
+He focuses on clinical quality and massive databases.
+He actively speaks nationwide at conferences and user group sessions on data architecture, analytics, and professional development topics.

 Area of Expertise